How to Organize Your Herbs and Spices

 You Can Save Space and Time in Your Kitchen

-My mother has this problem: She has a lot of herbs and spices, since she loves to cook, and she has a lot of little bottles, jars, and packets rattling around in her kitchen.
-She pulls out bottle after bottle, looking for something in particular, and the bottles fall over.
-But there's a way to not only eliminate all the space and hassle, but to keep your spices fresher, too—and not only that, but the solution to this problem is cheap, easy, and saves a lot of space in your kitchen.
-And, best of all, you'll be able to find any herb or spice in just seconds, because you'll know precisely where to look!
+I discovered that there is a way to not only eliminate all the space and hassle, but also to keep your spices fresher, too—and not only that, but the solution to this problem is cheap and easy, although sneeze-provoking during the process.
+And, best of all, you will be able to find any herb or spice in just seconds, because you will know precisely where to look!
 So, let's get started on organizing those herbs and spices right now!

-You'll need just a few supplies, most of which you probably already have handy, and about an hour or two of time to get completely through this project, but it should make everything much more accessible and organized, and you won't accidentally knock over any glass jars and break them, as has happened to so many cooks, time and time again!
+You will need just a few supplies, some of which you probably already have handy, and about an hour or two of time, depending on how many herbs and spices you own, to get completely through this project, but it should make everything much more accessible and organized, and you won't accidentally knock over any glass jars and break them, as has happened to so many cooks, time and time again!

 What You Will Need

-Now you have a bunch of plastic zipper bags, it's time to alphabetize them.
+Now that you have a bunch of neatly labeled plastic zipper bags, it is time to alphabetize them.
 Then place the alphabetized bags into a plastic shoebox, and use plastic file dividers to mark the alphabetical divisions.

-If you cook a lot, it's quite possible that you will fill much more than a single shoe box.
+If you cook a lot, it is quite possible that you will fill much more than a single shoe box.
 Simply use as many shoe boxes as you need to get the spices in.
-Try to leave a little extra space, or "wiggle room," in case you find a new spice or spice mix you wish to add to your collection!
+Try to leave a little extra space, or "wiggle room," in each box, just in case you find a new spice or spice mix you wish to add to your collection!